deployd/deployd/docs/index.markdown

 Instead of reinventing a protocol, deployd embraces HTTP.
 This means that any HTTP client, such as a JavaScript app, a mobile app, or even another server, can securely interact with your data without having to setup a web server and write a custom backend.

+## Dependencies

+Currently deployd requires mongodb to be installed.
+You can download it [here](http://www.mongodb.org/downloads).

+Deployd also requires `node.js` >= v0.6.0.
+You can download it [here](http://nodejs.org/#download).

 ## Quick start

-To install deployd locally you must have `npm` and a running instance of mongodb.
+Install deployd from npm (requires [nodejs(http://www.mongodb.org/downloads), [mongodb](http://nodejs.org/#download)).

-    [sudo] npm install deployd -g
+    $ [sudo] npm install deployd -g

-First you'll want to generate an authentication key.

-    dpd key

-Copy the key for use in the dashboard.
-Then start the server.
+Create an `index.html` file in a new directory.

+    $ cat >> index.html
+    hello world!
+    ^C

+Run deployd from the directory where you want to server your files.

-    dpd listen
+    $ dpd -d

-You can view the dashboard at `http://localhost:2403/__dashboard/`.
-It will prompt you for your auth key.
+This will open up the dashboard where you can manage your deployd server.

+See `dpd -h` for more info on how to use the command line interface.

 ## How does it work?